 The Colorado Water Institute is a research and outreach agency within the CSU Office of Engagement that connects the water information needs of the state to research faculty and graduate students at CSU as well as other public universities in Colorado.
 The Water Institute provides research grants to faculty and students, as well as internship opportunities and scholarships.
-The Colorado Water Institute provides water-related information to the citizens of Colorado via the web, publications, and educational workshops.
+The Colorado Water Institute provides water-related information to the citizens of Colorado via the web, publications, informal and formal education, and events.

 - Offices in Natural Resources Building, Rooms 218 and 223

 - Program site at 2400 South County Road 9 Ft.
 Collins, CO 80525

 Staff of the Environmental Learning Center (ELC) work to connect people with nature by facilitating educational, inclusive and safe experiences in the natural environment.
 The ELC provides a diversity of programs to groups throughout the community.
 This includes public schools, scout troops, CSU groups, service organizations, and many others.